Prof. Karson KUNG

 BRIEF BIOGRAPHY

+Education and Career.
 Karson read psychology as an undergraduate student at UCL and graduated with a First Class Honours degree, achieving a First in all years of study.
 Upon completing his undergraduate study, he became a postgraduate student in the Department of Psychology at the University of Cambridge.
 He graduated as the most impactful PhD candidate in his cohort (1st out of 19), ranked by impact factor points accumulated from first-authored empirical research publications.
 During the final stage of his PhD, he became the only Research Associate funded by St. John’s College and an Affiliated Lecturer in Psychology at Cambridge.
-Shortly after receiving his PhD, in fall 2020, he became an Assistant Professor at the University of Hong Kong.
+Shortly after receiving his PhD, in fall 2020, he became an Assistant Professor at the University of Hong Kong (HKU).

-In 2020, Karson was one of the only two people outside America to receive an Early Career Achievement Award from the American Psychological Association (APA).
-In 2021, he was awarded the largest grant in the Early Career Scheme of the Hong Kong Research Grants Council across all subjects, panels, and institutions (1st out of 418 applications).
-In 2023, he received the Best Senior Poster Award (individual award) at the 49th Annual Meeting of the International Academy of Sex Research (IASR).
-In 2023, he was awarded the largest grant in the Psychology and Linguistics subject area across all institutions through the General Research Fund of the Hong Kong Research Grants Council (1st out of 152 applications).
+Research Funding.
+In 2021, as principal investigator, Karson was awarded the largest grant in the Early Career Scheme of the Hong Kong Research Grants Council across all subjects, panels, and institutions (1st out of 418 applications).
+In 2023, as principal investigator, he was awarded the largest grant in the Psychology and Linguistics subject area across all institutions through the General Research Fund of the Hong Kong Research Grants Council (1st out of 152 applications).
+Between 2022 and 2025, as primary research supervisor, he successfully recruited 3 PhD students primarily funded by the Hong Kong PhD Fellowship of the Hong Kong Research Grants Council.

 RESEARCH INTERESTS